 MS is an autoimmune disease that impacts the brain, optic nerves, and spinal cord.
 The immune system attacks nerve fibres which can cause inflammation.
 MS is a lifelong condition that can in some cases, result in serious disability.
 However, it can occasionally be mild too.

-In many instances, it is possible to treat MS symptoms.
 The disease is normally diagnosed in people in their 20s, 30s, and 40s.
 However, MS can develop at any age.
 MS symptoms vary significantly and can affect any area of the body.
 Although, the main signs to look out for include fatigue, vision problems, difficulty walking, and muscle stiffness.

 While there is no current cure for the disease, a number of treatments can help control MS and ease symptoms.
 These include treating relapses with a short course of steroid medicine to shorten the recovery process.
 There are also medicines known as disease-modifying therapies that can help in reducing the number of relapses.